makiv2/dotfiles/README.md

-# Dotfiles webpage made with React + TypeScript + Vite
+# Webpage for macOS configuration made with React + TypeScript + Vite